What is a Consultant Surgeon?

 In order to reach the level of consultant surgeon, there are many years of training and standards to be met; the progression typically looks like this:

-• Following six years of specialist training in plastics, the surgeon can take the exams to join as a fellow of the Royal College of Surgeons.
+- Following six years of specialist training in their speciality, the surgeon can take the exams to join as a fellow of the Royal College of Surgeons (FRCS).
 This is a prestigious qualification and position.
-British Associations of Aesthetic, Plastic Surgeons and British Association of Plastic, Reconstructive and Aesthetic Surgeons (BAAPS/BAPRAS) full membership is only available to surgeons that have hit this as a minimum.